MicrosoftDocs/Viva/Viva/glint/setup/360-competencies.md

 ---
-title: Viva Glint 360 competencies and survey guidance
+title: Viva Glint 360 competencies and reporting
-description:
-ms.author: JudithWeiner
+description: Competencies are verifiable characteristics and skills, which enable and improve the efficiency of performing work.
+Learn to develop your competency model. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry